 While I was eating my burrito bowl (which was really a glorified salad!)
 I was pretty jealous of Veeran’s actual burrito!
 I’ve not been eating much wheat recently so decided to steer clear of the wrap- but it looked so good.
 As you can probably gather from the name, the burrito had all the same fillings as the burrito bowl, but Veeran opted for roast pork instead of smoky beef.
 He said that the meat was really tender and well seasoned.
 I must have gotten a bad bite, because I got quite a fatty piece of pork, but I guess not every piece can be perfect!

 The calorie bam fries were definitely calorific!
 They were loaded with bacon and melted cheese sauce.
-My biggest gripe about our whole trip was probably that they weren’t too generous with the cheese sauce- I love a good condiment and if I’m having chips (AKA fries, not crisps!), I love to smother them in mayo, tomato sauce, curry sauce, gravy or whatever’s going!
-Next time I go I will probably go for the the Cacto fries which has beef, kimchi, bacon and cheese on top of chips.
-Sounds amazing and plenty of toppings to keep me satisfied.
+My biggest gripe about our whole trip was probably that they weren’t very generous with the cheese sauce- I love a good condiment and if I’m having chips (AKA fries, not crisps!), I love to smother them in mayo, tomato sauce, curry sauce, gravy or whatever else is going!
+Next time I go I will probably go for the the Cacto fries which have a beef, kimchi, bacon and cheese topping.
 I had a similar thing in Vatos Mexican Restaurant in Seoul and loved it.
 Korean and Mexican foods compliment each other really well, so I usually sample fusion dishes like these whenever I have the chance to.

 Overall, our trip was definitely a success!
-As much as I usually like to stick to Korean food when I’m dining out, it’s always great to wet my waygookin tastebuds with something international once in a while, and this ticked all the boxes for me.
+As much as I usually like to stick to Korean food when I’m dining out, it’s always great to wet my waygookin tastebuds with something international once in a while.
+This ticked all the boxes for me.
 Cool place, good prices, quick service and tasty food.
 I’ll definitely be back!

 If you’re looking to visit Cacto, it’s in Chang-Dong, Masan.
 You’ll find it across the road from the Daiso store near the fish market.
 The closest bus stop is The Fish Market (어시장.)
 The 100 and 800 bus stop here, among a lot of other more local/ less direct buses.
 Here’s a link to the location in Daum Maps.
 The address in Korean is 창원시 마산합포구 창동거리길55 문화빌딩.
 If you’re new to the area and need help with directions, feel free to get in touch!